 General FAQ For Students

 Are you looking for graduate students?

 Yes, I am always seeking ambitious, talented and motivated graduate students to join various projects.
-Be precise and interesting in your application if you want to hear back from me.
-I am not arrogant, but I have a high volume of work and not enough time to respond to everyone.
+Send me a brief application.
+Please be precise and interesting in your application if you want to hear back from me.
+I am not arrogant, entitled, or have a shiny beard,but I do have a high volume of work and not enough time to respond to everyone.

-I am an undergraduate student taking one of your classes, what is the best way to get in contact with you?
+I am an undergraduate or graduate student taking one of your classes, what is the best way to get in contact with you?

 Can you be my job reference?

 The answer is very likely “no” if you were one of my undergraduate students – mostly because I have limited time – but it is “yes” if you worked for me or you are one of my graduate students (or you were an excellent student in many of my classes).

 Can I work for you (as an undergraduate or graduate) in the Summer or other period?